 Jacopo Zucchi, a Florentine Mannerist painter, also painted a woman (Fig. 1) c.
 1560 wearing very similar garment–a long-sleeved dress with a delicate partlet placed neatly underneath the neckline.

-Both dress designs are extremely similar in shape and noticeably have a “T” shaped embroidery or decorative motif along the front chest area of the bodice.
-The silk cording or ribbon below the bodice and attached fan handle are almost identical as well.
-This cord was not always necessary in women’s dress, as it states in the Handbook of English Costume in the Sixteenth Century:
+Both dress designs are extremely similar in shape and noticeably have a “T” shaped embroidery or decorative motif along the center front of the bodice.
+The golden girdle below the bodice and attached fan handle are almost identical as well.
+This chain was not always necessary in women’s dress, as it explains in the Handbook of English Costume in the Sixteenth Century:

 “A Girdle was usual, though not essential.
 It was narrow, and consisted of a silken cord, a band of ribbon or a chain of goldsmith’s work, lined with material.
 It followed the waistline, curving down to the point in front, whence one end hung vertically to a short distance from the hem of the skirt, and frequently terminated with an attached pomander” (Cunnington 155).

 This dress itself is most likely made of some sort of luxurious fabric, like maybe an embroidered velvet textile or a brocaded silk of some sort.
 By the technique in which it is painted, the lower portion of this look is probably a silk material.
-The partlet is very likely made of a delicate lace.
+The partlet is very likely made of an almost sheer, delicate lace.

-The woman in Campi’s portrait holds an ornate and dainty fan, featuring a stripe-like pattern.
-A similar fan is found in the portrait of Isotta Brembati (Fig. 2) painted by Giovanni Battista Moroni in 1555.
+The woman in Campi’s portrait holds an ornate golden fan handle, featuring feathers with a stripe-like pattern in blue, red and white.
+A similar striped fan (though pink and white) appears in the portrait of Isotta Brembati (Fig. 2) painted by Giovanni Battista Moroni in 1555.

 At this time, ideal physical beauty was to actually look a bit bigger, or in today’s terms, ‘curvier.’
-“Bum-rolls” were attached and worn underneath skirts, sometimes with layers of skirts, to give the illusion of a larger backside for women.
-In this portrait, the woman is fairly of the ideal beauty, as she is wearing a form fitting bodice, compressing the breasts down, and wearing a more flowing skirt or gown below, giving off the look of a larger rear area.
+“Bum-rolls” were attached and worn underneath skirts, sometimes with layers of skirts.
+In this portrait, the woman is fairly of the ideal beauty, as she is wearing a form-fitting bodice, compressing the breasts down, and wearing a more flowing skirt or gown below.
 As fashion historian Phyllis Tortora explains:

 “The overall silhouette was rather like an hour-glass.
 Bodices narrowed to a small waistline.
-Skirts gradually expanded to an inverted cone shape with an inverted V opening at the front” (216).
+Skirts gradually expanded to an inverted cone shape” (216).

-Another portrait of a woman by Zucchi from the 1560s (Fig. 3) indicates the same type of garment being worn again.
-Although the colors differ, both feature extremely similar details, as Tortora explains:
+Another portrait of a woman by Zucchi from the 1560s (Fig. 3) features the same type of garment being worn again, though this time in red velvet.
+Although the colors differ, both feature extremely similar details, with squared necklines, and applied decoration on the bodice in a linear strip, as well as a jeweled golden girdle at the waist.

-A surviving dress (Fig. 4) well represents women’s garments of the 1560s, showing the heavy, yet beautiful textiles worn to achieve the desired look and to appear wealthy and shapely.
-The long sleeves and embroidered details echo the dress in the portrait by Campi almost identically, even though the color of the garment differs.
+A surviving dress (Fig. 4) well represents women’s garments of the 1560s, showing the heavy, yet beautiful textiles worn to achieve the desired look.
+The long narrow sleeves, pointed bodice, full flowing skirts, and stripe decoration extending vertically down the center front echo the dress in the portrait by Campi almost identically.

 The partlet-inspired look was prevalent in the Fall 2013 collections of both Valentino (Fig. 5) and Alexander McQueen (Fig. 6), which featured a sheer, exposed square neckline–a popular style for in the 16th century.